 Since lots of people use WordPress, this initially seems like a great thing: if your designer goes missing-in-action, there's 9 others lining up at Upwork who can fill in the blanks.

-The reality is there’s a pretty wide range of skill levels.
+The reality is, there's actually a pretty wide range of skill levels.
 The barrier to starting to build a WordPress project is quite small.
 Just as an experienced contractor can mess up your home, an inexperienced developer can do just as much damage online.